 What is it?

 The library’s Girls Who Code Club is a free program to teach girls in 6th-12th grades computer programming and coding, stimulate interest in the STEM field and careers, and build useful skills and confidence.
-To learn more about the curriculum, visit the Girls Who Code Clubs page.
-The club meets weekly for 2 hours during the school year from October – May.
+To learn more about the curriculum, visit the national Girls Who Code Clubs website.
+To view projects created by former members of our club, click here.
+Our club meets weekly for 2 hours during the school year from October – May.

 Who can join?

 Girls in grades 6 through 12 are welcome in the club by enrollment only.
 Spaces are limited and acceptance will be based on a lottery if there are more applicants than spaces.
 Some spaces are reserved for returning participants.
 Preference is given to Reading residents.
 As a condition of acceptance, girls are expected to attend 80% of meetings during the school year.
 Please do not apply if you are unable to attend regularly.

 When will the program start?
 How often does it meet, etc.?